IamMaheshGurung/IamMaheshGurung/README.md

    - Collaborated with clients to create customized solutions and iterate on features.

 ### **Ex-Army Professional** | *Prior to 2022*
+   - IT support in IA Brigade IT Unit section in Indian Army.
    - Honed leadership, teamwork, and critical thinking skills, applying them to problem-solving in tech.
    - Led and managed teams in high-pressure environments, a mindset I bring to my software development work.

 ---

 ## 📚 Currently Learning

 - **Advanced GoLang**: Delving deeper into Go for microservices and distributed systems.
+- **gRPC Lover**: Trying to learn gRPC Based Backend system
 - **Cloud Development**: Exploring **AWS** and **GCP** for cloud architecture and serverless computing.
 - **DevOps**: Focusing on CI/CD pipelines, Docker, Kubernetes, and infrastructure automation.